onlyquake/xonotic-wiki/Nexball.md

 Helpful Hints and Tips
 ----------------------

-- Be careful: players can score own goals too.
+- Be careful: Players can score own goals, too.

 List of Demos and Videos
 ------------------------